 - About 37% of patients who continue to smoke after a clear cancer recovery develops a second cancer of the mouth, lips, tongue and throat compared to only 6% of those who stop smoking.

-Tips to relieve The effect of smoking on the mouth and teeth
+Tips to reduce the effect of smoking on the mouth and teeth

 - Try to quit smoking, talk to your doctor or dentist for help.

-- If you are finding it difficult to quit smoking, try reducing the number of cigarettes you smoke.
+- If you find it difficult to quit smoking, try to reduce the number of cigarettes you smoke.